oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

       }
    }

-Barrier is used in loop statements.
+Synchronized statement is used in loop statements.
 The following original code:

 .. code-block:: cpp
    :linenos: